The trend is your friend.

 1. Social Listening

-This may not be completely new, but it’ll take on increased importance in 2018 and the years to come.
+This may not be completely new, but it’s important.
 Social media in all its forms is only getting bigger and more popular, and by extension you’ll have to start paying more attention to it.

 But that goes beyond just having a few accounts on a few different platforms.
 You’ll even have to do more than “just” having an active presence on those platforms.
 You need to listen to what people are saying about you, your competition, your brand, and your products, and respond accordingly.
 The good, the bad, and the ugly.